-- The Center initiated an Interdisciplinary Graduate Certificate Program in Science and Technology Policy at the University of Colorado beginning in the spring of 2004.
+- The Center's Interdisciplinary Graduate Certificate Program in Science and Technology Policy was initiated in 2004 and continues to draw graduate students from a diverse set of disciplines at the University of Colorado.

 Where is the Center located?

-We are housed on the outskirts of the University of Colorado campus, at 1333 Grandview Avenue.
+We are housed at the north edge of the University of Colorado campus, at 1333 Grandview Avenue.
 For directions, click here.

 How do I find out about Center activities?